GENERAL INFORMATION & PRICING

 After the horse has been started it’s ok to give them some time off to ‘recover’ from the workload of training.
 If you are unsure where to start at home when alone, then I will be available to give you some lessons at your home on your horse, or go out for a short ride with you to help give you confidence that will then transfer to your horse.

 If you’re afraid to ride your newly started horse, then maybe a young horse is not for you.
 Remember, you need to be the confident leader to show your young horse the way.
-For more information and resources see www.naturalhorseworld.com – special thanks to Cynthia Cooper.
+For more information and resources I would recommend www.naturalhorseworld.com

 Copyright 2017 HWH Stables.
 Web designed and developed by SMUFTECH